-Canadian Natural uses a multi-disciplinary risk management process which considers climate change risks and opportunities as part of our evaluation of business risk and opportunities.
+Canadian Natural’s strategy for managing greenhouse gas (GHG) emissions is based on the principles of improving energy conservation and efficiency; reducing emission intensity; developing and adopting innovative technology and supporting associated research and development.
+We use a multi-disciplinary risk management process which considers climate change risks and opportunities as part of our evaluation of business risk and opportunities.

-Through CAPP, we work with Canadian governments as they develop and implement new GHG emissions laws and regulations.
-Internally, we are pursuing an integrated emissions reduction strategy, to ensure we are able to comply with existing and future emissions reduction requirements, for both GHGs and air pollutants (such as sulphur dioxide and oxides of nitrogen).
-We continue to develop strategies that will enable Canadian Natural to deal with the risks and opportunities associated with new GHG and air emissions policies.
-In addition, we work with relevant parties, such as COSIA and Carbon Management Canada (“CMC”), to ensure that new policies encourage technological innovation, energy efficiency, and targeted research and development while not impacting competitiveness.
+Through the Canadian Association of Petroleum Producers (CAPP), we work with Canadian governments as they develop and implement new GHG emissions laws and regulations.
+Internally, we are pursuing an integrated emissions reduction strategy to ensure we are able to comply with existing and future emissions reduction requirements, for both GHGs and air pollutants (such as sulphur dioxide and nitrogen oxides).